Azure/retail-ai-enhanced-search/docs/02_DeploymentFlow.md

 ## Customizable Options

 > :warning: Tip : We recommend you to leverage the same sample data provided under the data folder at least once so as to get the hang of the flow.
+However you can also choose to place the [products.csv](../data/AzureSearch/data/products.csv) inside Azure SQL (when working with structured data) or Storage Account (when working with unstructured data).

 $${\color{blue} FOR POC}$$